HotBlackRobotics/roboz-firmware/README.md

-# PARLOMA Hand ROS Driver
+# Roboz ROS Driver

-The Driver of the PARLOMA Hand written in C++ for the communication between the Hand and ROS, using ROSSerial!
+The Driver of the Roboz project written in C++ for the communication between the Robot and ROS, using ROSSerial!

 ## Build